garvitrastogi20/DSA-Hard-Array-Practice/README.md

 - For every subarray (i, j), compute XOR as `prefix[j] ^ prefix[i-1]`.
 - Check how many such values match `K`.
 - **Time:** O(n²), **Space:** O(n)
 ---
+### 6. Merge Overlapping Intervals

+Given a list of intervals, merge all overlapping intervals and return an array of the non-overlapping intervals that cover all the intervals in the input.

+**Brute Force Approach**
+- Compare each interval with every other to find overlaps.
+- Merge them and keep track of visited.
+- Sort the result at the end.
+- **Time Complexity:** O(n²)
+- **Space Complexity:** O(n)

+**Optimal Approach**
+- Sort the intervals by starting time.
+- Iterate and merge overlapping ones on the fly.
+- Push merged intervals to a new result array.
+- **Time Complexity:** O(n log n)
+- **Space Complexity:** O(n)

+---

 ## 🛠️ Tech Stack